ngetichnicholas/Akan-Names/README.md

 ## Author
 Nicholas Ngetich
 ## Description
-This is a project that takes in your date of birth and and return an Akan-Name
+This is a project is about the Akan naming system used by the people of Ghana.
+They name their children after the day of the week they were born.
+The project contains a form with an embedded date calender which enables one to select the year, month and day in which you were born.
+As a user, you only need to click on selection appropriately on the date and gender input fields.
 ![alt text](https://github.com/ngetichnick/Akan-Name/blob/main/Akan-Name%20%20%20IP%20.png)
 ### Prerequisites
 You need to have git installed